Help center support eXpress

 The push service certificate must not be expired or contain errors.

-Also, ensure that ETS can correctly transmit data to push services like Google, Huawei, APNS, etc. For example, if push notifications for calls on iOS have stopped being sent:
+can correctly transmit data to push services like Google, Huawei, APNS, etc. For example, if push notifications for calls on iOS have stopped being sent:

 • Check the push_service container logs.
 If they contain the following: 2022-02-18T07:37:53.487661695Z 2022-02-18 07:37:53.486 [error] skip push notification because adapter is not connected to APNS 2022-02-18T07:37:58.486935118Z 2022-02-18 07:37:58.485 [warn] Push timeout! (ios voex)2022-02-18T07:37:58.486957488Z Token information: 2022-02-18T07:37:58.486972168Z token id: 280338 2022-02-18T07:37:58.486976091Z phone: 79067247309 2022-02-18T07:37:58.486979331Z user_huid: "2a768e92-a182-5efd-93c9-0a578b815a0e" 2022-02-18T07:37:58.486982654Z udid: "d3e604e3-40a3-4aea-9c36-272d49eb6e34" 2022-02-18T07:37:58.486985939Z platform: "ios_voex" — this means there is no connection to APNS.
 The entry skip push notification because adapter is not connected to APNS indicates that in the state of the APNS adapter sending the push, conn == nil.

-• Check the validity of certificates in the admin panel (the Push Service section on ETS).
-If the certificates have expired, reissue and upload them.
+• Check the validity of certificates in the admin panel (the Push Service section on

 • Also, ensure that the kafka and zookeeper services are running.

-For assistance, contact eXpress support.
+For assistance, contact eXpress technical support.

 Notifications on Android Are Not Working Despite Proper Configuration